ahadvirani/PersonalWebsite/content/projects.md

 <a href="https://github.com/ahadvirani/SparseMatrix">Sparse Matrix Addition and Subtraction</a>
 <p>Created a program using Java that will implement a sparse matrix using linked lists and then perform addition of two matrices and multiplication of two matrices.</p>

-<h2><u>projects in progress</u></h2>
-<h4>UF Study Spots</h4>
+<a href="https://nightowls-study-spots.herokuapp.com/">UF Study Spots</a>
 <p>
-  Creating a web app using the MEAN stack and Agile development methods to show different study spots on the University of Florida campus.
-Using the Facebook API, we allow users to sign in with their Facebook accounts to use the app.
-The Mapbox API is used to display different buildings on campus.
-Within each pin, the user can see the spots on campus that other users have found.
+  Created a web app using the MEAN stack and Agile development methods to show different study spots on the University of Florida campus.
+Using the Facebook API, we required users to sign in with their Facebook accounts to use the app.
+The Mapbox API was used to display different buildings on campus.
+Within each pin, the user can see the spots on campus as well as check in to a spot.
 If users finds a new study spot, they are able to add that location on the map.
 Users are also able to rate the study spots.
-Study spots in each building will be ordered highest rating to lowest.
 </p>

-<h4>Retail Twitter Bot</h4>
+<h2>projects in progress</h2>
+<h4>Recipe Recommender</h4>
 <p>
-  Creating a Python based bot to web scrape top selling products from online businesses to advertise on Twitter via tweets using the Twitter API.
-Each day a new product will be tweeted with its name, price and its picture.
+  Creating a web application for senior project that will allow user to find recipes based on their macronutrients and micronutrient needs.
+  Project will utilize the Spoonacular API on the backend and the front end will be created using the GatsbyJS framework.
 </p>